velmie/JSON-API/README.md

       "source": {
         "field": "userPassword"
       },
-      "message": "Hi Vova, it seems that the password provided is missing a punctuation character" },
+      "message": "Hi Vova, it seems that the password provided is missing a punctuation character."
+    },
     {
       "code": "invalid_password_confirmation",
       "target": "field",
       "source": {
         "field": "userPassword",
-        "someAdditionalData": "bla bla bla"
+        "additionalData": "bla bla bla"
       },
-      "message": "Hi Lesha, it seems that the password and password confirmation fields do not match" }
+      "message": "Hi Lesha, it seems that the password and password confirmation fields do not match."
+    }
   ]
 }